 You can search for fields using the search bar in the data pane.

 - Drag the selected fields to a new card.

 - Drop the selected fields on Stacked Column Chart.

 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

-The Legend button can be used to select data from the subgroup.
+The Layer options button can be used to select data from the subgroup.
 To change the color associated with a category, click the symbol and choose a color from the palette, or enter a hex value.

 The Style tab can be used to change the layout between Stacked count and Stacked percent.
 The Stacked count layout displays the numerical variable on the chart as totals for both the category and subcategory, with the height of the column and segments inside the column representing the amount of the numerical variable.
 The Stacked percent layout displays all categories as the same size, representing a range from 0 to 100%.
 The subcategories are all displayed as proportions of the columns.
 The Style tab can also be used to change the outline color.

 The value of each column can be symbolized as a count of features in each category on the y-axis, or as a number or rate/ratio field.
 If a field is used, the column values can be calculated as a sum, minimum, maximum, average, percentile, or median of values from the field for each category.

 The median and percentile statistics are not available for certain remote feature layers.
 If your remote feature layer does not support median or percentile, you can copy the layer to your workbook.